BoldAndGenius/A18-M2-Force/readme.md

 ---

 ### ❓ **FAQ**
-Q:1 What should I do if I encounter an error while running the script?
+Q:1 What should I do if I encounter an error while running the script? <br>
 A:1 Double-check the syntax, and ensure you're using Python 3.x.
 If the problem persists, reach out for support (see Contact Information below).

-Q:2 Can I modify the solutions?
+Q:2 Can I modify the solutions? <br>
 A:2 Yes, you’re encouraged to experiment with the code to better understand the concepts.

 ---